 1.Coaching Is Not Consulting

 The primary difference between consulting and coaching is that consultants provide advice based on their experience while coaches help clients identify their own solutions.
-Coaches do not provide advice but rather help clients identify their own solutions.
+Coaches do not provide advice but rather help clients identify their own solutions.2.Coaching Is Not Mentoring

 Mentoring is defined as providing guidance to others based on one's own experiences.
 Mentors can provide valuable insight into how to navigate certain situations or how to achieve certain goals.
-However, mentoring does not involve helping clients identify their own solutions as coaches do.
+However, mentoring does not involve helping clients identify their own solutions as coaches do.3.Coaching Is Not Teaching

 4.Coaching Is Not Counseling

 Counseling involves helping clients work through emotional issues such as depression, anxiety, or trauma.
-Coaches do not provide counseling services but rather help clients identify their own solutions and develop strategies for achieving them.
+Coaches do not provide counseling services but rather help clients identify their own solutions and develop strategies for achieving them.5.Coaching Is Not Therapy